Brad Rutter: Jeopardy! winnings

 Rutter participated in the Jeopardy!
 2014 Battle of the Decades, pitting top champions from throughout the previous 30 years of Jeopardy!.
 He appeared in the 1990s week of the tournament.
-He won the March 7, 2014, game against Mike Dupee and Jill Bunzendahl Chimka.
-He then appeared in the quarterfinals of the tournament on May 7, 2014, against Dan Pawson and Mark M. Lowenthal and won the game in a lock.
-On May 13, 2014, he defeated Leszek Pawlowicz and Tom Cubbage in the semifinals.
-On May 16, 2014, he won the tournament and $1,000,000, defeating Ken Jennings and Roger Craig in the finale after the former missed the Final Jeopardy! clue.
+Rutter won the March 7, 2014, game against Mike Dupee and Jill Bunzendahl Chimka.
+He then appeared in the quarterfinals of the tournament on May 7, against Dan Pawson and Mark M. Lowenthal and won the game in a lock.
+Six days later, Rutter defeated Leszek Pawlowicz and Tom Cubbage in the semifinals.
+On May 16, he won the tournament and $1,000,000, defeating Ken Jennings and Roger Craig in the finale after the former missed the Final Jeopardy! clue.
 With this win, Rutter regained the record as the highest money-winner on American game shows, which Jennings had held since 2008.

-In 2019, Rutter teamed with fellow Jeopardy! champions Larissa Kelly and Dave Madden to win the Jeopardy!
+In 2019, Rutter teamed with fellow Jeopardy! champions Larissa Kelly and David Madden to win the Jeopardy!
 All-Star Games.
-Rutter was team captain and they split the top prize of $1,000,000.
+Rutter was team captain, and they split the grand prize of $1,000,000.

 Rutter competed in the Jeopardy!
-The Greatest of All Time event in January 2020 against Jennings and James Holzhauer, and ended up winning $250,000 with a third-place finish.
+The Greatest of All Time event in January 2020 against Jennings and James Holzhauer and ended up winning $250,000 with a third-place finish.

+Rutter competed in the 2025 Jeopardy!
+Masters Tournament.
+He did not win either of his knockout round games and finished in seventh place (out of 9), receiving $15,000 in winnings for his performance.